What is Hepatitis C?

 How is Hepatitis C treated?

 The virus can be treated with a combined treatment.
 The medication offers the best chance to clear the virus from the body, and is now effective in up to 95% of cases.
 Some strains or genotypes of the HCV are more likely to respond than others.
 Even if the virus is not completely cleared, the treatments can reduce inflammation and scarring of the liver.

 Many people also find that complementary and lifestyle approaches help deal with symptoms and improve quality of life.
 People with a chronic HCV infection should be seen by a hospital liver specialist for monitoring and assess suitability for treatment.

 If left undetected and untreated, you may be at higher risk of contracting HIV and other STDs through unprotected intercourse.
 It can also cause chronic inflammation of the liver (fibrosis), cirrhosis, and may lead to liver cancer.
 If you are pregnant, the risk of transmission to your baby can be minimised by your midwife who will be able to advise you.

-About one in five people with chronic condition develops cirrhosis of the liver within 20 years.
+About 1 in 5 people with chronic Hepatitis C develop cirrhosis of the liver within 20 years.